Syncleus/starfleet-bot/README.md

 This is a Federation Bot working with the Mastodon API.

 This bot listens on the Federated Timeline and follows everyone.
+It also listen reblogs.

 This bot respect the #nobot tag.